chinamike65/hugo-tuolesi/content/book5/book5en.md

 When you have the eye of wisdom, you not only realize emptiness, but also understand the ten places of Bodhisattva and the fruition status of Buddha.

-Fayan
+**The Dharma Eye**

+The Dharma Eye is the knowledge of the Dharma of scripture (or transmission) and realization, and of the faculties of noble beings who possess this Dharma.

 Fayan is the mastery of the three possessions.

 56

-**The Buddha's Eye**
+**The Buddha Eye**

-Buddha's Eye is all knowledge.
+The Buddha Eye is all knowledge, which is the primordial wisdom (yeshé) that sees all aspects of everything that can be known.

-Bodhisattvas who are in the way of food resources can also obtain the merits of Dharma joy.
+Bodhisattvas who are on the path of accumulation can also obtain the merits of Dharma joy.

 After you get the Dharma, you can memorize all the Dharma you get, whether it’s in the past or this life, remembered or forgotten, and you will never forget it again.

 If the master transmits the Tripitaka orally, the disciples can recite them naturally after they get the Dharma.

-When the Bodhisattva attains the nourishment path, he has not yet cut off his afflictions, he can only suppress them temporarily.
+When the Bodhisattva attains the path of accumulation, he has not yet cut off his afflictions.
+He can only suppress them temporarily.

-When the low-grade material is on the path, it can suppress some troubles; when the middle-grade material is on the path, it can suppress the troubles better; when the high-grade material is on the path, the ability to suppress the troubles is greater.
+When the Lesser Stage of the path of accumulation is reached, it can suppress some afflictions; when the Intermediate Stage of the path of accumulation is reached, it can suppress the afflictions better; when the Greater Stage of the path of accumulation is reached, the ability to suppress the afflictions is greater.

-Some Bodhisattvas who are in the low-grade resource path will have demonic obstacles and will fall into the three evil paths.
+Some Bodhisattvas who are on the Lesser Stage of the path of accumulation will have demonic obstacles and will fall into the three evil paths.

 Some demons become his masters or benefactors and praise him every day.
-In this way, some bodhisattvas who are inferior to the path of resources will become arrogant or angry, and will slander other bodhisattvas.
+In this way, some bodhisattvas who are at the Lesser Stage of the path of accumulation will become arrogant or angry, and will slander other bodhisattvas.

 At this time, their supernatural powers were not that great, and they could only see that the supernatural powers were lower than theirs, and it was impossible to tell which one was the Bodhisattva of Jiaxingdao and which one was the Bodhisattva of Destiny.

-Because of the karma of slandering Bodhisattvas, these Bodhisattvas who are in the path of inferior resources will fall into the three evil realms.
+Because of the karma of slandering Bodhisattvas, these Bodhisattvas who are at the Lesser Stage of the path of accumulation will fall into the three evil realms.

 A bodhisattva can fall into the three evil realms only by slandering the bodhisattva's karma.
 In addition, no karma will cause a bodhisattva to fall into the three evil realms, unless the bodhisattva's own vows, for example, are for the sake of saving sentient beings.

-Starting from entering the path of middle-grade material, the bodhisattva will never fall into the evil path again.
+Starting from entering the Intermediate Stage of the path of accumulation, the bodhisattva will never fall into the evil path again.

 **6. Right View of the Middle Way**

-Starting from the middle-grade resource path, the ego is truly broken, and when the ego is broken, one realizes that people have no self.
+Starting from the Intermediate Stage of the path of accumulation, the ego is truly broken, and when the ego is broken, one realizes that people have no self.

 There are two kinds of ego, the innate ego and the discriminating ego.

-Practitioners start from the middle-grade resource path, and truly realize that people have no self and break their ego.
+Practitioners start from the Intermediate Stage of the path of accumulation, and truly realize that people have no self and break their ego.

-After the ego-clinging is broken, in terms of right view, one has reached the middle path, that is, obtained the right view of the Middle Way.
+After the ego-clinging is broken, in terms of right view, one has reached the Intermediate Stage of the path of accumulation, that is, obtained the Right View of the Middle Way.

 We illustrate this middle way figuratively in terms of Madhyamika.

-If there is a road, on both sides of the road, there are cliffs on one side and cliffs on the other.
+There is a road, and on both sides of the road, there are cliffs.
+On one side there is a steep rock wall and on the other a very steep drop.

-The cliff is likened to "having a side", and the cliff is likened to "broken side".
+The rock wall is likened to "eternalism", and the steep drop is likened to "nihilism".

-Most people will go to the limit and will have various obsessions; there will also be a small number of people who do not believe in cause and effect and reincarnation, and will fall over the edge.
+Most people will go to the extremes and will have various obsessions; there will also be a small number of people who do not believe in cause and effect and reincarnation, and will fall over the edge.

-Ordinary living beings who do not fall into the boundary will fall into the boundary, and cannot walk out of a middle way, because we have not yet realized emptiness.
+Ordinary living beings who do not fall into the extremes will fall into the extremes, and cannot walk the Middle Way, because we have not yet realized emptiness.

 Take color for example.

-Those who have fallen into the cut-off point think that since they say that form is emptiness, and that form-dharma has no self-nature, it means that all dharmas are empty, and emptiness means that there is nothing left.
+Those who have fallen into the extremes think that since they say that form is emptiness, and that forms has no self-nature, it means that all things are empty, and emptiness means that there is nothing left.

 58

-What is the edge?
+What is the extreme?
 In Buddhism, materiality exists, but it has no self-nature.
 If one thinks that materiality exists, it has self-nature.
 Without self-nature, there is no way for it to exist.
-If you think this way, you have reached the limit.
+If you think this way, you have reached the extreme.

 "Form is not different from emptiness" means that there is no boundary.